 9. R.O.I. and all that

 All films have a revenue potential.
 The trick is to understand what the revenue potential for your film is, and then make your film for less than the amount you expect to earn.
+This is one of the most important film distribution basics.
+Why?
 Get good at this, and potential investors will start to trust your acumen and start investing in your next project.

 10. Network like mad